JacobBonner/JenkinsTutorial/README.md

 1. Install Prerequisites: [VirtualBox](https://www.virtualbox.org/wiki/Downloads) , [Vagrant](https://www.vagrantup.com/downloads) , [Git](https://git-scm.com/downloads) , and a Terminal with an SSH client ([PS Core](https://github.com/powershell/powershell), [MobaXterm](https://mobaxterm.mobatek.net/), etc).

-2. From your terminal, run the command `git clone https://github.com/JacobBonner/JenkinsTutorial.git`.
+2. On Github, hit the 'Fork' button for this repository.
+The reason for forking rather simply cloning is for the use of webhooks in a future section.
+Then from your terminal, run the command `git clone https://github.com/{YOUR_USERNAME}/JenkinsTutorial.git`, or however you wish to clone your newly forked repository.

 3. From your terminal, navigate to the `vagrant` folder in the repo you just cloned, i.e. the directory `JenkinsTutorial/vagrant`.